 You might be thinking that it’s great that your game loads faster with an NVMe SSD like the WD_BLACK SN750, but a faster drive also improves load times between levels, when respawning after dying, and so forth.
 All these little chunks of time definitely add up to more actual gameplay over time.

 For the geekier of you out there, in addition to the S.M.A.R.T. feature support as mentioned above, the SN750 also has Advanced Flash Management, tiered caching, and support for thermal throttling.
 The Advanced Flash Management utilizes SLC non-volatile write cache technology, defect and error management, dynamic and static wear-leveling, bad block management, background garbage collection, and error correction layers.
 Thermal throttling throttles performance when the junction temperature of critical components exceeds the maximum allowable temperature, thus protecting the drive from overheating.

 On that note, the SN750 is currently on sale on both Western Digital’s website and Amazon.
-The 250GB is current running for as low as $68.99, 500GB for $104.99, and the 1TB for $224, with Amazon being the slightly lower priced options.
+The 250GB is currently running for as low as $68.99, 500GB for $104.99, and the 1TB for $224, with Amazon being the slightly lower-priced option.

-At the regular MSRPs, the SN750 is priced slightly above some of its closer competitors but at the current promo pricing, it definitely offers great value for the perforance.
+At the regular MSRPs, the SN750 is priced slightly above some of its closest competitors but at the current promo pricing, it definitely offers great value for the performance.